TEACHER: Paulina

 Solution 2

-Tell students that using Polish is forbidden especially during freer practice.
+Tell students that using Polish is forbidden especially during freer

 Use ICQs – Can you use Polish? (no)